 In this section we analyze the orphan elimination algorithm used in the Argus system [6, 7].
 We describe the algorithm by defining an Argus controller that describes in formal terms the algorithm discussed in [7].
 We then define Argus systems, which are composed of transactions, generic objects, and an Argus controller, and show that Argus systems "simulate" filtered systems.
-In other words, a schedule of an Argus system looks like a schedule of a filtered system to each non-access transaction; if the filtered system is serially correct, then so is the corresponding Argus system.
+In other words, a schedule of an Argus system looks like a schedule of a filtered system to each non-access transaction; since filtered systems are serially correct, so are Argus systems.